andresc-cw/gpu-maximizer/context/SHOP_ITEM_EDUCATION.md

 **Specs:** 80GB HBM2e, 300W TDP, 6,912 CUDA cores

 **Educational Blurb:**
 "The A100 is the GPU that made AI go mainstream.
-Released in 2020, it powered GPT-3's training and every major LLM since.
+Released in 2020, it powered major LLM training breakthroughs.
 HBM2e memory at 2TB/s bandwidth means this thing feeds data to tensor cores faster than you can say 'attention is all you need.'
-Multi-Instance GPU (MIG) lets you slice one A100 into 7 isolated GPUs—perfect for multi-tenant cloud environments (hi, CoreWeave!)."
+Multi-Instance GPU (MIG) lets you slice one A100 into 7 isolated GPUs—perfect for multi-tenant cloud environments."

 **What Makes It Special:**
 - **MIG Technology:** Partition into 7 independent GPU instances (game-changer for cloud)